 You must not pull most trailers, especially horse trailers with regular tires over 60 mph.
 To clock regular highway speeds while towing, use trailer tires with a higher rating.
 Though it is not recommended to pull over 65mph.

 There are many perks of trailer tires.
 Easy cornering and smooth towing coupled with less bumpy acceleration, is guaranteed, only if the sidewalls are constructed of high-strength grooves.
 They are capable of bearing more load than regular tires.

 The tread patterns on the trailer tires are made such that they provide the least resistance when pulled.
 This helps provide better trailer rides and good mileage.
-If you are looking for a tire that provides a better grip with the road, then you should look elsewhere, for the trailer tires do not possess this characteristic.
+If you are looking for a tire that provides a better grip on the road, then you should look elsewhere, for trailer tires do not possess this characteristic.

 LT or P-type automobile tires are not suitable for a trailer.
-A horse trailer needs ST type of tires, which are specifically made for them.
+A horse trailer needs an ST type of tires, which are specifically made for them.
 They may be more pricey, but they are designed for pulling and towing.

 A good trailer tire is one that offers a good fuel average, mediocre road grip, smooth tread, and high weight-bearing capacity with minimal damage.
 Trailer tires’ longevity depends on their usage.

 Why Trust HorsyPlanet?

 When it comes to finding the best horse trailer tires, HorsyPlanet is your ultimate trusty companion.
 Our meticulous process ensures that you can rely on our recommendations with confidence.
 We understand that your equine companion’s safety and comfort are of utmost importance, which is why we leave no stone unturned in our tire evaluations.